 About the LDC Driving Instructor Course

-LDC is renowned for its open learning course materials, our excellent central support team and our national network of expert LDC instructor training coaches/mentors.
-LDC provide a comprehensive open learning course that integrates with the practical coaching and mentoring provided.
+LDC is renowned for its open learning resources, our excellent central support team and our national network of expert LDC instructor training coaches/mentors.
+LDC provide a comprehensive open learning course that integrates with the extensive in-car practical coaching and mentoring provided.
 Available for study as an iCourse on our online learning Hub as well as in hard copy form shown below.

 - Extensive support from our central support team via Zoom, telephone, email, online student Facebook group or face-to-face.

-- Up to 70 hours of practical learning guided by an expert LDC instructor training coach on the premium course.
+- Up to 70 hours of blended practical training in-car and/or classroom guided by an expert LDC instructor training coach on the premium course or 50 hours on the standard course.

 DVSA qualification needed to become a driving instructor